Michael Knighton: Early life

-Knighton grew up in Derbyshire and was a footballer in his youth.
+The son of a baker, Knighton grew up in Derbyshire and was a footballer in his youth.
 His great-grandfather, Willie Layton, was part of Sheffield Wednesday's 1903 and 1904 league championship-winning teams, and also the FA Cup-winning team of 1907.
 While still a schoolboy, Knighton trained with Derby County, and later spent a few months as an apprentice at Everton before leaving due to homesickness, and then spent over a year as an apprentice at Coventry City.
 However, his football career was cut short due to a thigh injury.
 He studied at Durham University's Bede College, where he gained a degree in physical education, before returning to St Cuthbert's College, Durham, to study philosophy, politics, and Mandarin Chinese.
 He became a teacher in physical education and geography, and took a position at St. David's School (now Huddersfield Grammar School) in 1976.
 He was appointed headmaster in 1980, and bought the school in 1983.
 He stopped teaching in 1984 to focus on property interests.

 Manchester United takeover

 Knighton first came to the attention of the public in August 1989, when he made a takeover bid of £20 million for Manchester United.
 At the time, this was a record figure for a British football club and the offer was accepted by chief executive Martin Edwards.
 Knighton promised to invest £10 million in the team's stadium, Old Trafford, as well as re-establish the club as England's top side.
 Knighton appeared on the pitch at Old Trafford before the opening game of the 1989–90 season against Arsenal, dressed in a full Manchester United football kit as a public relations exercise intended to convince the club's supporters that he was a genuine football fan.

 Famously, he showed off his football skills by completing a long series of "keepie uppies".
 United beat Arsenal 4–1 on the day.
 The vehicle for the takeover was a Knighton-controlled company, MK Trafford Holdings, based in the Isle of Man and set up specifically for the purpose.
 A £10m contract for Edwards' 50.06% stake was signed, subject to an audit of the club's accounts, with a £20 per share offer submitted to the club's other shareholders.
 The MK Trafford investors comprised Knighton, former Debenhams executive Bob Thornton and Stanley Cohen of the Betterware home shopping company.
 However, Thornton and Cohen pulled out in mid-September.
 Knighton sought other backers, with David Murray and Owen Oyston among those approached.
 Knighton proved to Martin Edwards and his legal team that he had secured funds to complete the deal, but as the deadline to complete the takeover loomed, Knighton abandoned his bid for control in exchange for a seat on the board.